hariamoor-zz/todo-cli/README.md

 This tutorial assumes that the user is setup with Cargo, Rustup, and an IDE/editor of his/her choice.
 Please refer to the Rust website or contact the maintainer(s) if any more clarification is necessary.
-Rust is very flexible is supporting a variety of general-purpose editors, so if you enjoy crafting your tool to fit only your hand, look out for a Rust plugin for your editor or IDE.
+Rust is very flexible in supporting a variety of general-purpose editors, so if you enjoy crafting your tool to fit only your hand, look out for a Rust plugin for your editor or IDE.